I recently read an article (no longer available, unfortunately) which showed how to download Option Chain data from Google Finance using R.

 1048 AAPL Put 2017-01-20 195 88.50 87.35 90.25 7808 2015-08-22 10:03:30

-There is a load of data there.
-To get an idea of what it looks like we can generate a couple of plots.
+To get an idea of what the data looks like we can generate a couple of plots.
 Below is the Open Interest as a function of Strike Price across all expiration dates.
 The underlying price is indicated by the vertical dashed line.
 As one might expect, the majority of interest is associated with the next expiration date on 17 January 2015.

 It’s pretty clear that this is not the optimal way to look at these data and I would be extremely interested to hear from anybody with a suggestion for a better visualisation.
 Trying to look at all of the expiration dates together is probably the largest problem, so let’s focus our attention on those options which expire on 17 January 2015.
 Again the underlying price is indicated by a vertical dashed line.